HaolongChen/Twitter-Mass-Blocker/README.md

-Here is a comprehensive `README.md` for the script.
-You can save this file alongside your script or use it as the description if you publish it to GreasyFork or GitHub.

----

 # 🛡️ X/Twitter Mass Blocker (China List)

 A robust Userscript to bulk-block over 5,000+ Twitter accounts listed in the [X_based_china repository](https://github.com/pluto0x0/X_based_china).